-Be responsible to the Chief Referee for all medical aspects related to the Competition and athletes.
+Be responsible to the Chief Referee for all medical aspects related to the competition and Athlete.

 Inform the local medical facilities of the nature of the competition, and ensure that any casualties can be evacuated to medical facilities at the earliest opportunity.

-In conjunction with the Safety Officer, advise the Referee if, in their opinion, conditions are unsuitable for staging the Competition and make recommendations for the modification of the course or the manner in which the Competition is conducted
+In conjunction with the Safety Officer, advise the Referee if, in their opinion, conditions are unsuitable for staging the competition and make recommendations for the modification of the course or the manner in which the Competition is conducted.